HappyFrowl/documentation/Networking.md

 ## NetworkManager
 - Entire suits of programs to manage networking
+- changes made are persistent
 - `nmcli` - CLI tool
 - `nmtui` - Text user interface

-### Network Scripts
+**Network Scripts**
 - `network scripts` are scripts in `/etc/init.d/network` or `/etc/network` and any other script NetworkManager calls
 - When `ifdown` is executed, scripts in `/etc/network/if-down.d` are run
 - Although NetworkManager provides the default networking service, scripts and NetworkManager can run in parallel and work together
 - Running Network scripts should only be done using `systemctl`
     - `systemctl start|stop|restart|status network`

-### nmcli
+### `nmcli`
+- `nmcli device` - manage device interface settings
-- `nmcli device status` - Print networking devices.
+    - `status` - Print networking devices.
 Also see whether devices are managed by NetworkManger
-- `nmcli device show` - Print extensive network information on the devices, e.g. IP, MTU, Gateway, DNS, Routes
+    - `show` - Print extensive network information on the devices, e.g. IP, MTU, Gateway, DNS, Routes
+- `nmcli connection` - manage network connection settings
-- `nmcli connection show <ConnectionName>` - Print conenction info, DNS, DHCP server, lease time, etc.
+    - `show <ConnectionName>` - Print conenction info, DNS, DHCP server, lease time, etc.
-- `nmcli connection add type ethernet con-name <connection-name> ifname <interface-name>` - adding a dynamic connection
+    - `add type ethernet con-name <connection-name> ifname <interface-name>` - adding a dynamic connection
+    - `modify <connection name> +ipv4.routes "<dst IP> <nhop IP>"` - add a route
 - options
     - `-t` - terse output: instead of a table format, seperate items with `:`
     - `-f` - field: specific which fields you wanted printed
         - especially good in combination for scripting
-    - `-p` - make it pretty - always good to use
+    - `-p` - make it pretty - always good to use in combination with `show`

 ## DNS